-Your ongoing services can eliminate a huge burden for a restaurant’s in-house IT staff.
+Your ongoing services can eliminate a considerable burden for a restaurant’s in-house IT staff.
 In addition, that value will help you retain customers, adding to predictable monthly revenue for your business.

 PCI Compliance as a Service solution vendors can provide you with tools specifically designed for restaurant compliance and security, including vulnerability scanning, monitoring and assessment tools.
 Vendors will also offer you and your clients the technical support you need.